Arun123321/Student-Management-System/README.md

     composer install

-Install all the javascript dependencies using npm (Since we are using React & Inertia for frontend - **If You are not installed Nodejs On your system first install it and try to run npm commands**)
+Install all the javascript dependencies using npm (Since we are using React & Inertia for frontend - **If You are not installed Nodejs (v16.17.0 is preffered) On your system first install it and try to run npm commands**)

     npm install